-- A lawn that is provided adequate irrigation early in the summer will be better able to survive into fall.
+- A lawn that is provided adequate irrigation early in the summer will be able to survive in the fall.

 - Properly timed irrigation combined with sprinklers that are properly aimed will save time, money and water.

-You’ve spent hundreds of dollars creating beautiful landscaping around your home including a lawn.
-During the summer in Central Oregon grass plants are feeling the heat and getting very thirsty.
+You’ve spent hundreds of dollars creating beautiful landscaping around your home, including a lawn.
+During the summer in Central Oregon, grass plants are feeling the heat.
 Your spring irrigation routine does not provide enough water for your lawn in the heat of summer.
-The best way to increase the amount of irrigation water for your lawn is by adding irrigation cycles, not by adding time to your current irrigation routine.
-When you add time, depending on your soil type, the additional water will tend to puddle and run the surface until it finds the gutter and ultimately the storm sewer system.
-By adding irrigation cycles the additional water added will infiltrate the soil surface, be used by the plants, and ultimately keep your lawn greener.
+The best way to increase the amount of water for your lawn is by adding irrigation cycles.
+When you add time (depending on your soil type), the additional water will tend to puddle and run the surface until it finds the gutter, and ultimately, the storm sewer system.
+By adding irrigation cycles the additional water added will infiltrate the soil surface, be used by the plants, and keep your lawn greener.

 This Tip provided by:

 David Roath, 7 years experience as Head Golf Course Superintendent at Sunriver Resort’s Meadows Golf Course, Turf and Landscape Management Hortculture Degree from OSU, LCB#15512.